-Nose cones, vents and dilators, are actually referring to the same type of product that is used to stop snoring – nasal dilators.
-Nasal dilators were developed as a surgical alternative to open the nasal valve in the nostril, in order to improve airflow during sleep, and reduce or stop snoring.
-Nasal dilators are not just to treat snoring, they are also effective at opening the nasail airway in order to increase breathing for athletes including professional cyclists and runners.
+Nose cones, vents, and dilators, are actually referring to the same type of product that is used to stop snoring – nasal dilators.
+Nasal dilators were developed as a surgical alternative to open the nasal valve in the nostril, in order to improve airflow during sleep and reduce or stop snoring.
+Nasal dilators are not just to treat snoring, they are also effective at opening the nasal airway in order to increase breathing for athletes including professional cyclists and runners.

 Do nose vents, cones, and nasal dilators stop snoring?